 Siobhan Angus is an art historian, curator, and organizer.
 Specializing in the history of photography and the environmental humanities, her current research explores the visual culture of resource extraction with a focus on materiality, labor, and environmental justice.
 Her book, Camera Geologica: An Elemental History of Photography, is forthcoming with Duke University Press in Spring 2024.
 At the heart of her research program lies an intellectual and political commitment to environmental, economic, and social justice.

-She is currently a Banting Postdoctoral Fellow and Lecturer in the History of Art at Yale University and an incoming Assistant Professor of Communication and Media Studies at Carleton University.
-In 2021-2022, she is the Haas Fellow at the Beckman Center for the History of Chemistry at the Science History Institute, the William H. Helfand Visual Culture Program Fellow at the Library Company of Philadelphia, and a visiting scholar at the Yale Center for British Art.
-She holds a Ph.D. in Art History and Visual Culture from York University, where her award winning dissertation analyzed how photography and landscape painting chronicled, celebrated, and challenged the transformations enacted by extractive capitalism and settler colonialism on the Canadian Shield.
-She was awarded the Governor General’s Gold Medal for the highest academic standing at the graduate level.
-Her research has been published or is forthcoming in Environmental Humanities, Panorama: Journal of the Association of Historians of American Art, Radical History Review, GeoHumanities, Capitalism and the Camera (Verso, 2021) and October.
+Angus is an Assistant Professor of Media Studies at Carleton University.
+Prior to joining Carleton, Angus was the Banting Postdoctoral Fellow in the History of Art at Yale University.
+In 2023, she is a visiting scholar at the Yale Center for British Art.
+She holds a Ph.D. in Art History and Visual Culture from York University.
+Her dissertation was awarded the Governor General’s Gold Medal.
+Her research has been published or is forthcoming in Environmental Humanities, Panorama: Journal of the Association of Historians of American Art, Radical History Review, Capitalism and the Camera (Verso, 2021) and October.

 siobhan.angus [@] carleton.ca or @SiobhanAngus